Fiesta Modes

 Learn more about 360 Video Mode

-Note: 360 video cannot be disabled as it is the only Capture Mode available for 360 Events
+Note: 360 Video cannot be disabled as it is the only Capture Mode available for 360 Events.

-Note: Recording Audio is not available for 360 Video captures
+Note: Audio recording is not available for 360 Video captures.

 Back to top